SymptomsBy Mayo Clinic Staff

-Pulmonary valve stenosis symptoms vary, depending on the extent to which the valve is obstructed.
-People with mild pulmonary stenosis will usually not have any symptoms.
+Pulmonary valve stenosis signs and symptoms vary, depending on the extent of the obstruction.
+People with mild pulmonary stenosis usually don't have symptoms.
 Those with more significant stenosis often first notice symptoms while exercising.

 Pulmonary valve stenosis signs and symptoms may include: